-Mark joined GRP Partners in 2007 after having worked with GRP for nearly 8 years as a two-time entrepreneur.
+Mark Suster is a Partner at Upfront Ventures.
+He joined the firm in 2007 after having previously worked with Upfront Ventures for nearly 8 years as a two-time entrepreneur.

-Most recently Mark was Vice President, Product Management at Salesforce.com (NASDAQ: CRM) following its acquisition of Koral, where Mark was Founder and CEO.
+Before joining Upfront Mark was Vice President, Product Management at Salesforce.com following its acquisition of Koral, where Mark was Founder and CEO.

 Latest from Mark Suster

 Editor’s note: Mark Suster is a venture capitalist based in Los Angeles at GRP Partners.
 He blogs at BothSidesoftheTable.
 The formation of Hulu was defensive – designed to stop another YouTube or Napster from emerging and causing disruption to the TV industry.
 The idea was that if you could put up a consumer site that was seen as the best place to consume content then… Read More

 This is a guest post by Mark Suster, a 2x entrepreneur who has gone to the Dark Side of VC.
 He started his first company in 1999 and was headquartered in London, leaving in 2005 and selling to a publicly traded French services company.
 He founded his second company in Palo Alto in 2005 and sold this company to Salesforce.com, becoming VP Product Management.
 He joined GRP Partners in 2007 as… Read More